Explore the story of Sudeley’s history and the prominent characters who have visited or lived at the Castle in our Exhibitions

 Richard III Exhibition

-Sudeley Castle & Gardens is one of just seven venues taking part in the 2014 ‘King Richard III Reconstructed Head’ tour as seen on the Channel 4 TV documentary, ‘The King in the Car Park’.
-Read more…
+Sudeley Castle & Gardens was one of just seven venues taking part in the 2014 ‘King Richard III Reconstructed Head’ tour as seen on the Channel 4 TV documentary, ‘The King in the Car Park’.
+We now have our own representation head, modelled on the portrait of Richard, along with the story of his life and his influence at Sudeley.

 Long before Sudeley Castle was first built there were several Roman Villas dotted around what is now the Sudeley Estate and surrounding area.
 Our new Roman exhibition reveals details about the two main sites excavated by Emma Dent in the late 1800’s, and features some very interesting and unique small finds from these endeavours.
 We have a newly commissioned and sympathetically constructed copy of a mosaic which still exists at one of the sites, and our celebrity piece – the ‘Lost’ hunter God relief recently rediscovered in a cupboard at the castle (which hit the headlines and caused a bit of a stir), takes pride of place on display within the exhibition.